Grinseteddy/Example-Task-Management/Exercise 2/README.md

  _Objects are created in the schemas section.
 The schemas section is created below components.
  Your OpenAPI document should have the following structure:_

+- Empty object DocumentToBeCreated
+- Document object with a 'self' property as unique identifier
+- Reference object with id and uri

 ```yaml
  info:
   #...